CACI-IMG/ForecasterDocs/reference/Analysis/Analysis.md

 - Shift + mouse wheel zooms both horizontally and vertically

-For the Time Series Chart the legend contains, for each forecast project, error metrics that measure the performance of each forecast when compared to the actuals.
-The two error metrics are Root Mean Square (RMS) and Mean Absolute Error (MAE), and are calculated for the forecast range only.

 ## Error metrics

-Error metrics for each Predicted series are shown in the chart legend below the plot.
+For the Time Series Chart, error metrics for each Predicted series are shown in the chart legend below the plot.
 Error metrics show the accuracy of a forecast by summarising the different between actual values and a model's forecasts.
 Small values show that the error is small, meaning that forecasts and actuals are close.
 The error metrics shown on these charts are calculated over the **forecast range only** (on the chart, this is generally all the rows after the dotted blue line for which both actual and forecast values are available).

 For the 2 error metrics described below (RMS, MAE), errors are measured in the same units as the forecasts, so an error of 30 on a daily call volume forecast means that the difference between actuals and forecasts is around 30 calls.